HanlunWang/DotPageIndicator/README.md

 # DotPageIndicator

-A beautiful and customizable vertical dot-based page indicator for SwiftUI that shows the current position within a collection of items.
-Perfect for page views, carousels, and onboarding flows.
+A customizable dot-based page indicator for SwiftUI that supports both vertical and horizontal orientations.
+Perfect for indicating the current position within a collection of items, such as pages in a carousel or sections in a scrollable view.

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Swift](https://img.shields.io/badge/swift-5.5%2B-orange.svg)